Board of Education of the Hendrick Hudson Central School District v. Rowley: Opinion of the Court

 On June 28, 1982, the Court handed down a 6–3 decision in favor of the petitioners.
-Justice William Rehnquist wrote for the majority, with Justice Byron White writing the principle dissent joined by Justices William Brennan, Jr. and Thurgood Marshall.
-The Court answered two questions: "what is meant by the Act's requirement of a 'free appropriate public education'?
+Justice William Rehnquist wrote for the majority, with Justice Byron White writing the principal dissent joined by Justices William Brennan Jr. and Thurgood Marshall.
+The Court answered two questions: "what is meant by the act's requirement of a 'free appropriate public education'?
 And what is the role of state and federal courts in exercising the review granted by 20 U.S.C. § 1415?"

 The Court held that both District and Appeals Courts were wrong in their contention that the intent of the law was to provide for disabled children's full potentials but rather to simply give them access.
-They specifically overruled the District Court's finding that "The Act itself does not define 'appropriate education'", with Justice Rehnquist quoting the text of the statute itself: "The term 'free appropriate public education' means special education and related services" followed by further definitions of those terms.
+They specifically overruled the District Court's finding that "The act itself does not define 'appropriate education'", with Justice Rehnquist quoting the text of the statute itself: "The term 'free appropriate public education' means special education and related services" followed by further definitions of those terms.
 Instead, the text of the legislation and the legislative intent show that the purpose of the law was not to allow each child to achieve their full potential, but to simply provide sufficient resources for disabled children to access education.
-Rehnquist pointed to the text of the Act creating a prioritization of how resources are to be allocated: "States receiving money under the Act must provide education to the handicapped by priority, first "to handicapped children who are not receiving an education" and second "to handicapped children ... with the most severe handicaps who are receiving an inadequate education."
+Rehnquist pointed to the text of the act creating a prioritization of how resources are to be allocated: "States receiving money under the act must provide education to the handicapped by priority, first "to handicapped children who are not receiving an education" and second "to handicapped children ... with the most severe handicaps who are receiving an inadequate education."
 In his concurrence, Justice Blackmun disagreed with the majority's finding of legislative intent, quoting his previous concurrence in Pennhurst State School v.
 Halderman: "it seems plain to me that Congress, in enacting this statute, intended to do more than merely set out politically self-serving but essentially meaningless language about what the handicapped deserve at the hands of state authorities."
 He agreed with the final judgement of the Court, however, as he, like the majority, believed the District Court should not have prescribed its own remedy but "should have given greater deference than they did to the findings of the School District's impartial hearing officer and the State's Commissioner of Education".